 Land parcels transferred from the State which are scheduled to be retained by the TJPA are recorded as a capital contribution and included as a component of the land capital asset account.
-At June 30, 2013, the value of the land transferred from the State which is scheduled to be retained by the TJPA is \$46,200,469 according to the described valuation methodology.
-A portion of Parcel T was sold to a private developer for construction of the Transit Tower adjacent to the TTC.
+At June 30, 2014, the value of the land transferred from the State which is scheduled to be retained by the TJPA is \$46,200,469 according to the described valuation methodology.

-At June 30, 2013, the TJPA held title to twelve land parcels valued at \$57,019,680 which are temporarily needed by the TJPA only for the construction of the Transbay Program-three acquired by purchase and nine via transfer from the State.
+At June 30, 2014, the TJPA held title to ten land parcels valued at \$49,089,122 which are temporarily needed by the TJPA only for the construction of the Transbay Program-three acquired by purchase and seven via transfer from the State.
 Upon completion of the construction period, these parcels are scheduled to be transferred to the City.

 Land parcels transferred from the State which are scheduled to be re-conveyed to the City upon completion of the new TTC are recorded as an intergovernmental liability to the City and as State-transferred land to be re-conveyed to City capital asset account.
-At June 30, 2013, the total value of the land to be re-conveyed to the City recorded in these liability and capital asset accounts is \$35,504,421.
+At June 30, 2014, the total value of the land to be re-conveyed to the City recorded in these liability and capital asset accounts is \$27,584,421.